wilsonzlin/queued/README.md

 }
 ```

 Set a property to `true` to disable that endpoint, and `false` to re-enable it.
 Disabled endpoints will return `503 Service Unavailable`.
-Use `GET /suspend` to get currently suspended endpoints.
+Use `GET /suspend` to get the currently suspended endpoints.

 ## Important details

 - The index and poll tag values are opaque and should not be used as unique IDs.
 - If you require more than one queue (e.g. channels), run multiple servers.
 - Messages are limited to 1 KiB, including metadata.
 This will be adjustable at format time in the future.
 - The server is limited to up to 2<sup>32</sup> (around 4 billion) messages at any time.
+Note that this would require 16 TiBs of storage.
 This is currently a simplification optimisation, and may be adjusted in the future.
 - Non-2xx responses are text only and usually contain an error message, so check the status before parsing as JSON.

 ## Development